Aceinna/gnss-ins-sim/README.md

 | 'gps' | GPS measurements, 'ref_gps' with errors |

 ### self.output
-The member variable 'output' tells **gnss-imu-sim** what data the algorithm retuns. 'output' is a tuple or list of strings.
+The member variable 'output' tells **gnss-imu-sim** what data the algorithm returns. 'output' is a tuple or list of strings.
 Each element in 'output' corresponds to a set of data that can be understood by **gnss-imu-sim**.

 **Supported output**